tyrbine-protocol/tyrbine-program/README.md

 Users can deposit a single asset into vaults and earn trading fees **without impermanent loss**.

 Key features include:
-- **Dynamic fees** that adjust based on vault liquidity, rewarding deposits to deficit vaults and discouraging withdrawals.
-- **Slippage-free swaps** using Pyth price oracles for fair pricing.
+- **Phase Switch**
+Incentivizes traders to rebalance liquidity by depositing into deficit vaults and withdrawing from surplus vaults, offering the best rates available across the Solana ecosystem.

+- **Slippage-Free Swaps**
+Swaps are powered by Pyth price oracles, ensuring accurate and transparent pricing with zero traditional slippage.

+- **Secure Vaults**
-- **Secure vaults** with internal reserves and circuit breakers to protect liquidity providers.
+Vaults are protected by internal reserves and automated circuit breakers, shielding liquidity providers from volatility and potential exploits